Tracardi/tracardi-api/docs/resources/matomo_resource.md

 * Click on the Measurables(or Websites) > Manage page.
 You will find a list of all websites on this page.
 * The website ID is on the left of the table listing all websites directly below the website name.

-If you are using Matomo for WordPress, your Site ID should be 1 and you can double check this ID in Matomo Analytics > System Report > Matomo Blog idSite.
+If you are using Matomo for WordPress, your Site ID should be 1 and you can double-check this ID in Matomo Analytics > System Report > Matomo Blog idSite.